Course Development Process

 • Modules

-• Introductions and Overviews for modules, readings, and learning/teaching activities
+• Introductions and Overviews for modules

 • Narrated lectures

-• Assignments (including overviews, dates, rubrics, etc.)
+• Assignments (including instructions, dates, rubrics, etc.)

 In addition, course checks are performed at different points during this step (see below).
 Instructor should also complete the Teaching Online section of this orientation during this step.